converged-computing/flux-terraform-gcp/examples/usernetes/README.md

 export GOOGLE_PROJECT=$(gcloud config get-value core/project)
 ```

-You'll want to inspect basic.tfvars and change for your use case.
+You'll want to inspect basic.tfvars and change for your use case (or keep as is for a small debugging cluster).
 Then:

 ```bash
 $ make